 After each term, students may view their results through their online services (registry.kingsu.ca).
 A single copy of a printed statement of results may also be requested by the student.
-In the event, however, that the student has outstanding fees (owing to the University College or the Bookstore), application documents, library materials, or disciplinary or property fines owing to the University College, his or her statement of results will be withheld pending settlement of the account.
-All certification of a student's record (including degrees, diplomas and transcripts) will be withheld until amounts owing to the University College are paid in full and/or University College property assigned to the student has been returned and/or all official documents have been received in the Office of the Registrar.
+In the event, however, that the student has outstanding fees (owing to the University or the Bookstore), application documents, library materials, or disciplinary or property fines owing to the University, his or her statement of results will be withheld pending settlement of the account.
+All certification of a student's record (including degrees, diplomas and transcripts) will be withheld until amounts owing to the University are paid in full and/or University property assigned to the student has been returned and/or all official documents have been received in the Registration and Student Finance Office.
 In addition, registration in future terms may be withheld, at the discretion of the Registrar.